katcipis/katcipis.github.io/content/blog/mux-channels-go.md

-task generator goroutine writing to a channel and multiple workers reading from it, Go is designed to make it easier to have a single writer and multiple readers, and it provides a way embedded on channels to indicate that processing is over, which makes signalling that there are no more tasks to execute trivial.
+task generator goroutine writing to a channel and multiple workers reading from it, Go is designed to make it easier to have a single writer and multiple readers, and it provides a way embedded on channels to indicate that processing is over (the close function), which makes signalling that there are no more tasks to execute trivial.

 To understand how easy is to model things when there is a single writer on channels let me introduce the